Fat Girl: Production

-Breillat's experience during principal photography inspired her 2002 film Sex Is Comedy, which revolves around shooting a sex scene from the film.
+Catherine Breillat's experience during principal photography inspired her 2002 film Sex Is Comedy, which revolves around shooting a sex scene from the film.
 Mesquida reprised the scene for the later film.
 Principal photography took place in Les Mathes, France from late 1999 to early 2000.

-Catherine Breillat revealed she had a big concern about censorship because in the movie you could see Anaïs's breasts.
+Breillat revealed she was concerned about censorship because Anaïs's breasts are displayed in the final scene of the film.
 "I actually wanted her not to have breasts, but her body changed between casting and the end of shooting.
-It's funny that, if she had been flat-chested, it wouldn't have been an issue", the director said.
+It's funny that, if she had been flat-chested, it wouldn't have been an issue", Breillat said.

-Release
+Reception

-Critical reception
+Critical response

 The film received generally positive reviews from critics.
-Rotten Tomatoes reports an approval rating of 73% based on 86 reviews, with an average rating of 6.4/10.
-The site's consensus reads: "The controversial Fat Girl is an unflinchingly harsh but powerful look at female adolescence."
-On Metacritic, the film has a weighted average score of 77 out of 100 based on 24 critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 74% based on 87 reviews, with an average rating of 6.5/10.
+The website's critics consensus reads, "The controversial Fat Girl is an unflinchingly harsh but powerful look at female adolescence."
+Metacritic, which uses a weighted average, assigned the film a score of 77 out of 100, based on 24 critics, indicating "generally favorable" reviews.

 Fat Girl got an "A" from Lisa Schwarzbaum of Entertainment Weekly and was called a "startling vision of the prickly crawlspace between innocence and sexual awakening" by Ed Gonzalez of Slant Magazine.
 Carla Meyer of the San Francisco Chronicle wrote the film "[e]xposes the less sexy things that lust can awaken, like viciousness, deceit and amoral longing".

-Stephen Holden of The New York Times wrote "Reboux's extraordinary performance conveys Anaïs's mixture of precocious insight, animal canniness and vulnerability so powerfully that it ranks among the richest screen portrayals of a child ever filmed".
-In a review for Chicago Sun-Times Roger Ebert wrote "There is a jolting surprise in discovering that this film has free will, and can end as it wants, and that its director can make her point, however brutally".
+Stephen Holden of The New York Times wrote, "Reboux's extraordinary performance conveys Anaïs's mixture of precocious insight, animal canniness and vulnerability so powerfully that it ranks among the richest screen portrayals of a child ever filmed".
+In a review for Chicago Sun-Times Roger Ebert wrote, "There is a jolting surprise in discovering that this film has free will, and can end as it wants, and that its director can make her point, however brutally", giving it 3 and a half stars.

 David Stratton of Variety praised the cinematography by Yorgos Arvanitis, calling the film "beautifully photographed and framed".
 Neil Smith of BBC said that "Breillat has fashioned another characteristically raw and honest portrait of sexual relations".